 We include breakfasts and a couple of dinners (a welcome and a farewell dinner), and a special picnic lunch.
 For the other meals, we allow you the flexibility to pick and choose where, what and how you eat.
 Maybe you’ll want to enjoy casual dining at a local brasserie or small characterful restaurant.
 Maybe you’ll want to treat yourself to some fine dining.
 Maybe you’ll simply go to a nearby supermarket, select some French delicacies and have a snack type meal in your hotel room or outdoors in a local park.
 Whatever, whenever, wherever – you’re free to choose, exactly as it suits you.
 You’re not stuck to meal schedules and menus as you would be on board a ship.

-The main “tour/cruise” starts on the morning of Tuesday 24 September, when we collect everyone in Paris and travel by coach to Tours.
+The main “tour/cruise” starts on the morning of Tuesday 24 September, when we collect everyone in Paris and travel to St Malo.
 So you’ll want to fly in to Paris the previous day (or take a train to get in to Paris either Monday or early Tuesday morning from wherever else you were).